For Authors|For Editors|For Reviewers

 The author will receive a tracking number (DM No.) following a submission.

-2. Pre-check
+2. Pre-Check

-Once this screening phase is complete manuscripts may then be pre-checked by a editor.
-The editor (i.e., the Editor-in-Chief in the case of regular submissions, the Guest Editor in the case of Special Issue submissions, or an Editorial Board member in the case of a conflict of interest and of regular submissions if the Editor-in-Chief allows) will be notified of the submission and invited to perform an editorial pre-check.
-During the editorial pre-check phase, the editor will assess the suitability of the submission with respect to the scope of the journal, as well as the overall scientific soundness of the manuscript, including the relevance of the references and the correctness of the applied methodology.
+Once this screening phase is complete manuscripts may then be pre-checked by an Editor.
+The Editor (i.e., the Editor-in-Chief in the case of regular submissions, the Guest Editor(s) in the case of Special Issue submissions, or an Editorial Board member in the case of a conflict of interest and of regular submissions if the Editor-in-Chief allows) will be notified of the submission and invited to perform an editorial pre-check.
+During the editorial pre-check phase, the Editor will assess the suitability of the submission to concerning the scope of the journal, as well as the overall scientific soundness of the manuscript, including the relevance of the references and the correctness of the applied methodology.
 Editors can decide to reject the manuscript, request revisions before peer-review, or continue with the peer-review process and recommend suitable reviewers.

-Guest Editors of Special Issues are not able to make decisions regarding their own manuscripts submitted to their Special Issue, as this would constitute a conflict of interest.
-An Editorial Board member will instead be responsible for decision making.
-The Guest Editor will be unable to access the review process except in their role as author.
-Similarly, Editors-in-Chief or other Editorial Board members are not able to access the review process of their manuscript except in their role as author.
+Guest Editor(s) of Special Issues are not able to make decisions regarding their manuscripts submitted to their Special Issue, as this would constitute a conflict of interest.
+An Editorial Board member will instead be responsible for decision-making.
+The Guest Editor(s) will be unable to access the review process except in their role as author.
+Similarly, Editors-in-Chief or other Editorial Board members are not able to access the review process of their manuscripts except is their role as authors.

-3. Peer-review
+3. Peer-Review

 For details, see the Peer review policy.